SrijanShovit/Gem-Chat/readme.md

 3. **Run the app**: ▶️ Run the Streamlit app:

    ```
+   streamlit run app.py

+   or

-   streamlit run pdf_chat.py
+   streamlit run vision.py
    ```

 4. **Access the app**: 🌐 Access the Streamlit app in your web browser.

 ## Contributing 🤝

-Contributions to PDFChat are welcome!
+Contributions to Gem-Chat are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.

 ---